vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 ### Scikit-Learn

 Scikit-Learn follows object-oriented programming (OOP) paradigm.
-The [Linear Models](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model) module provides the `LinearModel` base class, which is subclassed and mixed with `RegressorMixin` and `ClassifierMixin` traits to provide algorithm-specific estimator classes.
+The [Linear Models](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model) module provides the `LinearModel` base class, which is subclassed and mixed with `RegressorMixin` and `ClassifierMixin` traits to provide algorithm-specific model base classes.
-The logistic regression algorithm is available as the [`LogisticRegression`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) estimator class.
+The logistic regression algorithm is available as the [`LogisticRegression`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) model.

 Scikit-Learn estimators are trained by calling the `fit(X, y, **fit_params)` method.
 However, real-life datasets require serious data pre-processing before they can be passed to this method.
 The main requirement is transforming features from the mixed high-level representation to the unified (floating point) low-level representation so that they would become "understandable" to numerical algorithms.

-Scikit-Learn provides a decent selection of transformer classes that help with importing data into the pipeline.
+Scikit-Learn provides a decent selection of transformers that help with importing data into the pipeline.
 Unfortunately, the situation is rather bleak when it comes to manipulating or modifying data inside the pipeline (eg. concatenating two string columns into a new string column).

 The `sklearn2pmml` package does its best to address this deficiency in a PMML compatible manner.
-The [Decoration](https://github.com/jpmml/sklearn2pmml/tree/master/sklearn2pmml/decoration) and [Preprocessing](https://github.com/jpmml/sklearn2pmml/tree/master/sklearn2pmml/preprocessing) modules provide transformer classes for performing common data science operations.
+The [Decoration](https://github.com/jpmml/sklearn2pmml/tree/master/sklearn2pmml/decoration) and [Preprocessing](https://github.com/jpmml/sklearn2pmml/tree/master/sklearn2pmml/preprocessing) modules provide transformers for performing common data science operations.
-They operate on the high-level representation of data, and typically precede any Scikit-Learn transformer classes in the pipeline.
+They operate on the high-level representation of data, and typically precede any Scikit-Learn transformers in the pipeline.

 Transforming the "audit" dataset to a 2-D Numpy array: